ClaytonFogler/SYE-Bayesian-Analysis-with-Football-Data/task_list.md

 ## Task List

+### For November 13

+1. Fix the bagging and random forest to use a character or factor response.

+2. Make training data the same for each of the four methods.

+3. Find the classification rate for each of the four methods on the test data.

 ### For November 6

 1. Fix the bagging and random forest to use a character or factor response.